 As the world’s only renewable building material, wood can not only be recycled, but regenerated as well.
 In fact, lumber producers have been replacing harvested trees so diligently in that last few decades that North American forests have actually grown 20% since 1970.
-Man-made materials, on the other hand, cannot be broken down or renewed and the only things they help grow are landfills and ozone holes.
+Man-made materials, on the other hand, take a very long time to break down, are often not made of renewable resources, and emit more greenhouse gasses.

 Wood-product manufacturing produces far fewer toxins and greenhouse gases than the leading man-made materials.
 Which means wood has the lowest impact on air and water quality.
 This is especially true when compared to the manufacturing of recycled steel.
 Furthermore, forest regeneration also creates more trees, which benefit the environment while they grow because they take in carbon dioxide and release oxygen.